 PrivateVPN is a well-respected, strong, and safe VPN that lives up to its name.
 The service makes it easy to keep your data and identity secure in an instant, all you have to do is click to connect and you’re done.
 With PrivateVPN you can surf and stream with full privacy on a wide array of devices, including PC, iOS, Android, and Mac, all thanks to the company’s lightweight and straightforward software.

-PrivateVPN operates a reliable network of about 100 servers in 59 different countries.
+PrivateVPN operates a reliable network of about 150 servers in 60+ countries.
 Data is locked down with 256-bit AES encryption to keep your connection safe, and an automatic kill switch and DNS leak protection along with a zero logging policy on all traffic ensure your privacy is never at risk.

 WebRTC vulnerabilities may sound complicated and difficult to fix, but most users will be able to patch them up in just a few minutes.
 Running the right VPN service can even handle the leaks for you, allowing you to lock down your information and keep your identity safe no matter what.